quietcat/tascam238s/README.md

 Contains Kicad schematics for Dolby S NR HIC PCB, a Dolby encoder/decoder daughtercard for Tascam 238S

+https://github.com/quietcat/tascam238s/tree/main/dolby-hic/gerbers contains Gerber files for a replacement Dolby PCB.
+The layout is different from the original, but functionally it is the same.

 Visit https://238pro.com for more information on Tascam 238/238S repair and service

 ## 238S Calibration